 What Is Subluxation?

 A subluxation is when a bone, most commonly a vertebra, is “out of place” and irritates the nerve fibers exiting from the same level.
 “Out of place” refers not just to the static position of the bone, but how it moves along a normal dynamic range of motion.
-Subluxation can be caused by three components: traumas, thoughts, and toxins.
+A subluxation can be caused by three components, traumas, thoughts, and toxins.

 Traumas can be anything from a baby falling down while learning to walk to sleeping in the wrong position to a serious motor vehicle accident.
-Trauma effects are cumulative, which is the reason often a person will have little to no pain despite years of abuse to their body, and then all of a sudden, a slight injury becomes “the straw that broke the camel’s back.”
+Trauma effects are cumulative.
+Often, a person will have little to no pain despite years of abuse to their body, then all of a sudden, a slight injury becomes “the straw that broke the camel’s back.”

 What Is Nervous System Interference?

 The nervous system is the master system of your body.
 As such, our bodies encase it in the bone to protect it.
 Your skull and spine enclose your brain and spinal cord respectively.